bootlin/test_suite/README.md

 Each role has its own shell script to run, in which you can call some helpers provided by LAVA to synchronize them.

-Moreover, a YAML file must be provided along the two script files, and will contain a list of commands to execute.
-It's where you just call your individual script using some helper.
+The YAML file must be adapted a bit to call the right scripts.
+Here is and
+example:
 ```
 metadata:
     format: Lava-Test Test Definition 1.0